Campaign & Advertising Plans

 10 Key Campaign Planning Stages by ColorPage

 - Understanding the campaign target audience is key in developing effective campaign strategies.
-Our research and consultation with your internal and external stakeholders will contribute to defining the personas of the advertising target audience and developing the best customer data mailing list, or database, based on elements an advertiser needs to consider: key demographics; characteristics; hobbies & interests; values; lifestyles; etc.
+Our research and consultation with your internal and external stakeholders will contribute to defining the personas of the advertising target audience.
+It will also contribute to developing the best customer data mailing list, or database, based on elements an advertiser needs to consider, such as:

-- To maximize the success of your objectives, targeting multiple audiences with unique, relevant information and special offers is proven to increase response rates.
+- To maximize the success of your objectives, targeting multiple audiences with unique, relevant information as well as special offers is proven to increase response rates.
 This process is known as Variable Data Personalization (VDP).

-- Research will play a significant role in the decision to commence a campaign; it will help identify issues or opportunities to be addressed.
+- Research will play a significant role in the decision to commence a campaign.
+It will also help to identify issues or opportunities to be addressed.
 ColorPage’s research is strengthened over time as learned behaviors and experiences from past campaigns are factored into the rationale and approach for future campaigns.
 Our experience has led us to become quite the experts in campaigning.

-- The benefit of identifying possible risks associated with a campaign during planning and early development is that it allows us–where possible–to put in place plans to mitigate or eliminate the risk.
+- The benefit of identifying possible risks associated with a campaign during planning and early development is that it allows us–where possible–to put in place plans in order to lessen or eliminate the risk.

 - Risk: Sales staff insufficiently trained to support campaign